 ‘You must get all A’s and B’s at school’.

-‘You can’t sit on that chair, it’s only for special occasions’.
+‘You can’t use that table cloth, it’s only for special occasions’.

 This was the refrain of my youth.
-I was raised by my grandmother and great-grandmother, fun loving, Victorian-type women who spent their lives not doing anything in case they did something wrong.
-And remembering the war.
+I was raised by my grandmother and great-grandmother, fun-loving, Victorian-type women who spent their lives not doing anything in case they did something wrong.